Hello! It is the blog: How Unique Japan! How are you, everybody?

 One more event in Obon season

-You already might see it due to its famousness.
-Every summer season, Japan has many festivals.
-Additionally, many customers do Bon dance as the primary part.
+You might have already seen it due to its fame.
+Every summer, Japan has many festivals.
+Additionally, many customers do the Bon dance as the primary part.
 (Some of them do not have.)

-After the Kamakura era (from 1180 to 1336 AC), the dance gradually became an exciting part of the summer festivals.
+After the Kamakura era (1180 – 1336 AD), the dance gradually became a main attraction at summer festivals.

 To close

 Thank you very much for handling this article!
-I hope it is to erase your boring time.
+We hope you enjoyed our articles.

 OK.
 Time to leave!
 See you for the next article coming soon!